vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 - **`[IMPROVEMENT]`** Implemented an intelligent redirection flow for new users signing up via a Sync Room invite.
 The `signUpUser` server action now inspects the room's status during sign-up.
 New users are only redirected into the room if it is currently active; otherwise, they are safely routed to their profile page, preventing any potential client-side permission errors and creating a more logical user experience.
 - **`[IMPROVEMENT]`** To enhance user trust and transparency, a confirmation dialog was added before a user spends tokens to translate a Vibe post.
 The dialog clearly states the action and its token cost, requiring the user to explicitly approve the transaction before it proceeds.
 - **`[IMPROVEMENT]`** Removed the redundant "Archived Vibes" feature from the Admin Dashboard.
 Since inactive vibes are already sorted to the bottom of the "Active Common Rooms" list, this change simplifies the UI, streamlines the admin workflow, and significantly improves the initial load performance of the Rooms tab by removing an expensive database query.
-- **`[IMPROVEMENT]`** Implemented robust offline detection across all microphone-dependent features (Learn, Converse, Sync Room).
-All mic buttons are now disabled when the user is offline, with a tooltip explaining the reason, preventing errors and improving user experience.

 ### Fixed
 - **`[FIX]`** Resolved an issue where new users signing up via Google would not appear in the Admin search results.
 The `signUpUser` action now correctly populates the `searchableName` and `searchableEmail` fields for all new users, ensuring they are properly indexed for search.